nixworks/public/news/2006/02/6/index.md

 ##### Mauritania
 ### [ Mauritania denounces amendments to an oil contract made by former leader Maaouiya Ould Taya with Woodside Petroleum.
 The Mauritanian authorities declare that the amendments were signed "outside the legal framework of normal practice, to the great detriment of our country", and could cost Mauritania up to $200 million a year. ](/news/2006/02/6/mauritania-denounces-amendments-to-an-oil-contract-made-by-former-leader-maaouiya-ould-taya-with-woodside-petroleum-the-mauritanian-author.md)
-_Context: Maaouiya Ould Taya, Mauritania, Woodside Petroleum_
+_Context: Maaouiya Ould Taya, Woodside Petroleum, Mauritania_

 ##### U.S. Senate Committee on the Judiciary
 ### [ U.S. Senate Committee on the Judiciary hearings begin regarding the NSA warrantless surveillance program, with testimony from Attorney General Alberto Gonzales. ](/news/2006/02/6/u-s-senate-committee-on-the-judiciary-hearings-begin-regarding-the-nsa-warrantless-surveillance-program-with-testimony-from-attorney-gene.md)
-_Context: U.S. Senate Committee on the Judiciary, United States Attorney General, Alberto Gonzales, warrantless wiretapping_
+_Context: Alberto Gonzales, U.S. Senate Committee on the Judiciary, warrantless wiretapping, United States Attorney General_

 ##### Stephen Harper
 ### [ As Stephen Harper is sworn in as Canada's 22nd Prime Minister, David Emerson crosses the floor from the Liberal Party to join Harper's Conservative Party, and is appointed as Minister of International Trade.
 Harper also appointed Michael Fortier, an unelected party supporter, to minister of public works and government services and to the senate. ](/news/2006/02/6/as-stephen-harper-is-sworn-in-as-canada-s-22nd-prime-minister-david-emerson-crosses-the-floor-from-the-liberal-party-to-join-harper-s-cons.md)
-_Context: Michael Fortier, David Emerson, Stephen Harper, Prime Minister of Canada, Liberal Party's, crosses the floor, Conservative Party's_
+_Context: Liberal Party's, Michael Fortier, David Emerson, Conservative Party's, Prime Minister of Canada, crosses the floor, Stephen Harper_

 ##### Australian
 ### [ United States, Indonesian, and Australian scientists working in the Foja Mountains in eastern Papua, Indonesia, discover 20 previously unknown frog species, a new species of honeyeater, four new butterflies, and at least five new plants.
 Also discovered were a kangaroo unknown in Papua, and a six-wired bird-of-paradise, previously known only from dead specimens whose origin was unknown. ](/news/2006/02/6/united-states-indonesian-and-australian-scientists-working-in-the-foja-mountains-in-eastern-papua-indonesia-discover-20-previously-unkn.md)